daniel-234/frontend-nanodegree-neighborhood-map/README.md

 * [Stackoverflow - Google Maps default icons](http://stackoverflow.com/questions/25368851/google-maps-default-icons)
 * A hint from the discussion forums that helped me fix the problems with infoWindows:
 * [Udacity Discussion Forums - Open and Close InfoWindow onclick?](https://discussions.udacity.com/t/open-and-close-infowindow-onclick/170572/9)
-* Some suggestions on how to give each marker a different id and to change an element background color.
+* Some suggestions on how to give each marker a different id and to change an element background color:
 * [Stackoverflow - Adding IDs to Google Map markers](http://stackoverflow.com/questions/2564320/adding-ids-to-google-map-markers)
 * [Stackoverflow - JavaScript adding an ID attribute to another created element](http://stackoverflow.com/questions/19625646/javascript-adding-an-id-attribute-to-another-created-element)
 * [Stackoverflow - Change background color on anchor in listitem when clicked](http://stackoverflow.com/questions/12940782/change-background-color-on-anchor-in-listitem-when-clicked)